 However, the type of paint you use may have a minor effect on the sound, as some paint is more or less porous or dense than others, having a minor effect on acoustics.
 Since the strings sit directly above the body, the paint’s qualities have a small effect on the way the strings vibrate.

-However, since electric guitars are not dependent on their bodies to make sound, the effects will be extremely minimal no matter what.
+However, since electric guitars are not dependent on their bodies to make sound, the effects will be extremely minimal no matter what (Note: here’s how to get a warm guitar tone for your electric guitar).
 So you shouldn’t worry too much about it either way.

 Can You Paint Acoustic Guitars?